westerngateguard/duplicity-pydrive-backend/README.md

                'mega',
                'copy']
 ```
-And change to this (add "pydrive to the end of the list):
+And change to this (add "pydrive" to the end of the list):
 ```
 uses_netloc = ['ftp',
                'ftps',